Go2SchooI/Go2SchooI.github.io/_posts/2024-1-29-Paper Read-6- A Novel QP-Based Kinematic Redundancy Resolution Method With Joint Constraints Satisfaction.md

 ## **Abstract**

-1. A novel redundancy resolution method based on a less common **quadratic programming (QP) approach**
+1. A novel redundancy resolution method based on **quadratic programming (QP) approach**

-2. Velocity-level IK method allows fulfilment of the joint constraints at the **position, velocity, and acceleration levels**.
+2. Velocity-level IK method allows the joint constraints at the **position, velocity, and acceleration levels**.

 3. The discretized joint state equations allow the use of **joint accelerations as decision variables** in the QP problem.

 ## **Introduction**

-Although the **QP formulation of IK** is known—it can be **used to derive the pseudoinverse-based IK** , this paper presents an important enhancement.
+Although the **QP formulation of IK**—it can be **used to derive the pseudoinverse-based IK** , this paper presents an important enhancement.
 The scientific novelty of this work is the proposition of a **velocity-level IK method** that allows the fulfilment of the joint **acceleration constraints** together with the **velocity- and position-level constraints**.
 The elements of the goal function are formulated in the form that **uses accelerations** instead of the usual velocities.

 ## **Method**